Julia Davis: 2015–present: Camping, Sally4Ever and podcast

 In 2015, Davis and Marc Wootton created and starred in BBC Radio 4 comedy series Couples, about couples in therapy.
 It was reported in 2015 that Davis had been commissioned for a new series, Robin's Test, which was later renamed Camping.

-In 2016 Davis wrote, directed and starred as shallow nymphomaniac "Fay" in Camping on Sky Atlantic.
+In 2016, Davis wrote, directed and starred as shallow nymphomaniac "Fay" in Camping on Sky Atlantic.
 This was her directorial debut.
 At the 2017 BAFTA TV Awards, Camping was nominated for Best Scripted Comedy.
 In 2017, Davis was featured in the Paul Thomas Anderson film Phantom Thread as Lady Baltimore.

-In 2018 Davis wrote, directed and starred in the comedy television series Sally4Ever on Sky Atlantic and HBO.
+In 2018, Davis wrote, directed and starred in the comedy television series Sally4Ever on Sky Atlantic and HBO.
 Davis plays the character of Emma, who is having a lesbian affair with a woman called Sally, who is having a midlife crisis.
 At the 2019 BAFTA awards it won the award for Best Scripted Comedy and Davis was nominated for Best Female Performance in a Comedy Programme.
 She also appeared in the film Fighting with My Family.

 Davis launched the podcast comedy Dear Joan And Jericha with comedian Vicki Pepperdine in 2018.
-The series has 27 episodes as of November 2021.
+The series has 28 episodes as of May 2024.
 Davis and Pepperdine published a book on the back of the podcast, Why He Turns Away: Dos and Don'ts From Dating to Death.

 Davis played socialite Maureen, Marchioness of Dufferin and Ava, in BBC One historical drama A Very British Scandal, which premiered on BBC One on Boxing Day 2021.

 In 2022, Davis appeared in two episodes of The Outlaws, as Rita.

-Influences
+Influences and reviews

 Davis cites Julie Walters as giving her the confidence to pursue a career in comedy.

-Discussing her influences for the character of Jill in Nighty Night, Davis told Guardian that "Most of Jill is an amalgam of women I've seen or worked with in the West Country."
+Discussing her influences for the character of Jill in Nighty Night, Davis told The Guardian that "Most of Jill is an amalgam of women I've seen or worked with in the West Country".

+In her book Reclaiming Female Authorship in Contemporary UK Television Comedy (2024) Laura Minor, lecturer in television studies at University of Salford, notes that Davis is known for creating boundary-pushing black comedy that centres female anti-hero characters.

 Personal life

-Since 2010 Davis has been in a relationship with comedian Julian Barratt of The Mighty Boosh.
-The couple are the parents of twins Arthur and Walter.
+Davis is in a long term relationship with comedian Julian Barratt of The Mighty Boosh.
+The couple are parents to twin sons, born in 2007.